 - You’re young in spirit with high-class taste (and the bank account to prove it)

-- Food is more than a necessity, but a way of life
+- Food is more than a necessity, it's a way of life

-PS: Don’t forget to put the annual Chelsea Flower Show on your calendars, attended by the likes of young royals and their wannabes, to show off just how classy (and hip) you are!
+PS: Don’t forget to put the annual Chelsea Flower Show on your calendars to show off just how classy (and hip) you are!

 Belgravia - Pimlico